danbev/learning-ai/notes/gptq.md

 ### Post-training quantanized models
 The most popular models are `GGML` and `GPTQ`. `GGML` is a post trained quantanised model.
-This means that the model is trained with 32-bit precision and then quantanised to 8-bit precision.
+This means that the model is trained with 32-bit precision and then quantanised to 8-bit precision sometime afterward.

 #### GGML (Georgi Gerganov Machine Learning)
 GGML models are optimized for `CPU`s.
 So the inference is done on CPUs and is